WMUR-TV: New Hampshire network affiliates

-Programming
+Local programming

 WMUR was one of the longest-serving affiliates of the Muscular Dystrophy Association's "Love Network", having carried The Jerry Lewis MDA Labor Day Telethon and its successors annually on Labor Day and/or the night before since the late 1960s.
 MDA moved the telethon from syndication to ABC in 2013 as the MDA Show of Strength; as a result, WMUR continued to broadcast the program for two more years until the telethon ended in 2014.

-During the 1960s and 1970s, one of the station's well-known local programs was a weekday children's program known as The Uncle Gus Show.
-Unlike Boston's astronaut Major Mudd or the widely franchised Bozo, host Uncle Gus Bernier wore no costume except an angler's hat.
+During the 1960s and 1970s, one of the station's well-known local programs was a weekday children's hour, The Uncle Gus Show.
+Unlike Boston's astronaut Major Mudd or the widely franchised Bozo, host Gus Bernier wore no costume except an angler's hat.
+Bernier, who doubled as the station's weatherman, presided over a studio audience of children, and would invite them to play games.
+He often caught kids who cheated during "Simon Says": "Simon says pat your head... now rub your tummy...
+Out, out, out!
+Yes, you, you're out!"
+Between studio segments, Bernier would show filmed cartoons.

 For many years, WMUR's nighttime sign-off was accompanied by "New Hampshire Naturally" by The Shaw Brothers.
 The music was synchronized to bucolic scenes of a fly fisherman casting his line into a mountain stream, a covered bridge, the Old Man of the Mountain, flowers, fall foliage and other images.
 This theme was replaced at some point by "The Star-Spangled Banner".